In This Article

 Aside from uttering a prodigious string of expletives, Carton de Wiart was relatively unfazed by this serious injury.
 General Hastings Lionel Ismay, who served with him during the conflict, wrote, “I honestly believe that he regarded the loss of an eye as a blessing as it allowed him to get out of Somaliland to Europe where he thought the real action was.”

 After recovering in England, Carton de Wiart donned a black eye patch, then headed into combat yet again in 1915.
 He fought on the Western Front in WWI, and was injured seven more times, including gunshot wounds to the head, ankle, hip, leg, and ear.
 The most notable of these injuries was the result of a German artillery shell which mangled his left hand.
-A surgeon declared that the damage didn’t require amputation, but Carton de Wiart disagreed.
+A surgeon declared that the damage would not require amputation, but Carton de Wiart disagreed.
 In his autobiography titled Happy Odyssey, he wrote, “I asked the doctor to take my fingers off; he refused, so I pulled them off and felt absolutely no pain in doing it.”

 Later that year, the remainder of his hand was amputated.
 After another period of recovery in England, he returned to the war and led a battalion at the infamous Battle of the Somme.